parkermoe/casual_inference_coupon_redemption/README.md

 3. **Coupon Details** (`coupon.csv`): Details of the coupons associated with campaigns.
 4. **Coupon Redemption** (`coupon_redempt.csv`): Data on which coupons were redeemed by households.

+The dataset along with a detailed description can be found here: [Data Description](https://github.com/Lanbig/CSC465-visualization-project/blob/master/Dataset/dunnhumby%20-%20The%20Complete%20Journey%20User%20Guide.pdf)

 ## Methodology

 The project follows these steps for analysis: